bioidiap/bob.ip.color/doc/index.rst

 .. todolist::

-This module contains base functionality from Bob bound to Python, available in the C++ counter-part ``bob::ip``.
-It includes color conversion routines from and to various different systems.
+This module contains base functionality from Bob bound to Python, available in the C++ counter-part ``bob::ip::color``.
+It includes color conversion routines from and to various different color spaces.

 Documentation
 -------------